The nurse’s role in the fetal cardiology clinic

 The team will make appropriate arrangements for follow-up.
 Some conditions have a lot of information available while with others there is very little known.
 We would offer referral to fetal medicine unit for consideration of further testing i.e. Amniocentesis or Karyotyping.

 1 baby out of 10 who has a cardiac condition will have problems with other organs or with the genes that are responsible for the development of these organs (chromosomal defects).

 Communicate with local hospital/community teams/GP regarding plans for the remainder of the pregnancy.

-Check appropriate arrangements have been made for delivery (local or Leeds).
+We check appropriate arrangements have been made for delivery (in your local hospital or in Leeds).

 e.g. Cardiac surgeon and/or cardiac wards.

 Neonatologists and/or neonatal unit.

 If you chose not to continue with your pregnancy: